 Payments from a long-term disability insurance policy can help satisfy a mortgage loan’s income requirements, depending on the loan program guidelines and the lender’s criteria.
 If you plan to use this form of income, your lender will ask for a copy of the insurance policy to verify the income and ongoing coverage.

-As with SSDI, a loan officer shouldn’t ask why you’re disabled.
+As with SSDI, a loan officer shouldn’t ask about the type of disability you have.
 The policy showing you’re eligible for ongoing benefits should be enough to count your disability benefits as income.

 Ultimately, that’s the lender’s concern: documenting income and finances to ensure you can afford your mortgage payments.

-What if I’m disabled and not receiving any disability income?
+What if I have a disability and I am not receiving any disability income?

 If you’re disabled but do not receive SSDI or other long-term disability benefits, you’ll need to show some other source of income to qualify for a home loan.